 8:30 am - 4:30 pm

-Congratulations to Dr. L. Gabriel Navar, Professor and Chair of Physiology, who was recently selected as the recipient of the 2017 Southern Section of Clinical Investigation (SSCI) Mentor of the Year Award.
+Congratulations to Dr. L. Gabriel Navar, Professor and Chair of Physiology, who was selected as the recipient of the 2018 Southern Section of Clinical Investigation (SSCI) Mentor of the Year Award.
 This award will be presented during the annual Southern Regional Meeting on February 23, 2018 at 8:00 AM.

 Congratulations to Dr. Andrei Derbenev, Associate Professor in Physiology, who was recently awarded an NIH SPARC grant.
 This award is part of the initiative together with Pennington.